About National Foster Care Month

-May is National Foster Care Month, a month set aside to acknowledge foster parents, family members, volunteers, mentors, policymakers, child welfare professionals, and other members of the community who help children and youth in foster care find permanent homes and connections.
-During National Foster Care Month, we renew our commitment to ensuring a bright future for the more than 430,0001 children and youth in foster care, and we celebrate all those who make a meaningful difference in their lives.
+National Foster Care Month is an initiative of the Children's Bureau.
+Each May, we take time to acknowledge foster parents, family members, volunteers, mentors, policymakers, child welfare professionals, and other members of the community who help children and youth in foster care find permanent homes and connections.
+We use this time to renew your commitment to ensuring a bright future for the more than 391,000 children and youth in foster care, and recognize those who make a meaningful difference in their lives.

 In this section, find information about the National Foster Care Month initiative, including information about the Children's Bureau's commitment to prioritizing foster care as a service to families, and how a holistic approach to mental health care can support permanency and help youth leave care with strengthened minds, holistic supports, and stable families.

 Together with its information service, Child Welfare Information Gateway, and a host of other Federal, State, and local partners, the Children’s Bureau builds awareness for National Foster Care Month through a dedicated website that includes resources, stories, and outreach tools to help you spread awareness at the State and local levels.
 Read the Children’s Bureau message to learn more about the agency’s commitment to prioritizing mental health as an essential component of overall health and well-being and its commitment to lifting conversations with children, youth, and their caregivers about their mental health needs while they are engaged with foster care.